SCOLA (TV service): History

 SCOLA was started by Rev. Leland Lubbers, a Jesuit priest, on the campus of Creighton University.
 Inspiration was drawn from worldwide satellite television systems receiving programs from a myriad of countries.
 Lubbers proceeded to build a $750 satellite receiver in a garage on the Creighton campus.
 One year later, the campus was wired with a cable TV system featuring French and Mexican television broadcasts.
 The one channel created was originally known as Jay TV (named after the Creighton mascot).
 Assisted by future SCOLA CEO Frank Lajba, Lubbers developed a computer program tracking Soviet communications satellites.

 SCOLA was broadcast on the local cable service in 1992; one year, it relocated to McClelland, Iowa, building a 13.5 acre plot known as the SCOLA Antenna Farm.
 In spring 1994, the SCOLA World Conference was held in Taiyuan, China; about 40 American educators attended.
 In 1995, SCOLA partnered with China Yellow River Television (based in Taiyuan, China) to send Chinese news personnel to the US to broadcast news programs from the SCOLA antenna farm.
 On 27 June 2008, Lubbers died.

-His legacy continues through 13 dedicated full and part-time employees.
+The company has 13 full and part-time employees.

 SCOLA content is streamed on the Internet and is available on a variety of cable systems throughout North America.